tobek/laminae/notes.md

 23 of them!

 - something pretty futuristic, but not described as such
+- they worship a god who is crazy but they love it
 - war? a thousand-mile-wide battlefield populated by warring soldiers from every era throughout history
 - something where everything is like a play, or all interactions are formulaic - NGD?
     + greek stock characters/jungian archetypes etc